Alphonso Ford EuroLeague Top Scorer Trophy: Alphonso Ford Trophy winners and top scorers (2005–present)

 Keith Langford won the Alphonso Ford Trophy on 2 occasions (2014, 2017).

-Sasha Vezenkov was the first Bulgarian winner, as he won Alphonso Ford Trophy award in 2023.

 Beginning with the 2004–05 season, the EuroLeague awards the Alphonso Ford Trophy, in memorial of the late Alphonso Ford, to the player with the highest scoring average before the EuroLeague Final Four takes place.
 Because of this, it is still possible for a player to lead the league in scoring, but not win the Alphonso Ford Trophy.
 This happened during the 2006–07 season, when Igor Rakočević won the Alphonso Ford Trophy, but Juan Carlos Navarro was the league's top scorer.

 Navarro had the highest full season scoring average in the EuroLeague, at 16.8 points per game, but did not win the Alphonso Ford Trophy, because he did not have the highest scoring average prior to the start of the EuroLeague Final Four.
 So instead, Rakočević was given the trophy, despite actually finishing second in the full season scoring statistical category, with an average of 16.2 points per game.